valentinabojan/valentinabojan.github.io/_posts/2018-09-02-how-to-create-a-blog-using-github-pages-and-jekyll-in-1-day.md

 By default, the Lanyon theme shows all posts (with their entire content) in your blog *Home* page.
 If you want to change this behavior and display only a post teaser instead, you need to configure the so called *post excerpts*.

-For this, you'll have to choose a excerpt separator and specify it in the *_config.yaml* file.
+For this, you'll have to choose an excerpt separator and specify it in the *_config.yaml* file.

 {% highlight yaml %}
 excerpt_separator: '<!-- excerpt -->'
 {% endhighlight %}

-To display the post excerpts instead of the contents, you'll need to modify the *index.html* file accordingly.
+To display the post excerpts instead of the contents, you'll need to change the *index.html* file accordingly.
 {% highlight yaml %}
 {% raw %}
 // replace this